salmancuso/Python3-Install-on-RaspberryPi/README.md

-# Python3 Install on RaspberryPi
+# Python 3 Install on RaspberryPi

 The in of this repository is to provide a guideline for installing Python 3 on a Raspberry Pi or any Debian/Ubuntu based Linux machine.